 Pantry Items You “Should” Always Have on Hand

-Non-refrigerated Essentials
+Non-Refrigerated Essentials

 - Canned sardines (Our favorite - Kirkland Organic Wild Caught Kosher Sardines in Olive Oil)